 - Supply chain management emphasizes the integration of manufacturing and service operations, logistics, purchasing, and distribution to enable organizations to develop value-creating supply chain networks.

-Why Project and Supply Chain Management?
+Why major in Project and Supply Chain Management?

 It’s estimated that more than half of all activities undertaken in modern corporations are project based.
 From developing new products to constructing new facilities, the list of projects that must be planned, executed, and overseen is nearly endless.

 At the same time, the continuing globalization of business functions creates a growing need for people who can effectively manage supply chains.
 Whether they are acquiring raw materials or distributing finished products, supply chain managers are critical to organizational success.

 Students can add certification in Enterprise Resource Planning (ERP) with SAP to your degree.
 SAP is the leading global supplier of software solutions for managing business intelligence, operations planning, and purchasing.
 Earning a certificate in ERP with SAP makes you a more attractive candidate to the 300,000 employers who use SAP software solutions.